materialsproject/pymatgen/docs/compatibility.md

 ## Depending on Pymatgen

-Pymatgen uses [calendar versioning](http://calver.org/) based on a YYYY-MM-DD format.
+Pymatgen uses [calendar versioning](http://calver.org) with a YYYY-MM-DD format.
-This has generally worked well since changes to core pymatgen functionality that most other codes depend on are rare.
+This has generally worked well since changes to core `pymatgen` functionality that most other codes depend on are rare.
 There have been only two instances in recent memory that breaking changes have been made.

-* v2021.3.4 - Reorganization of pymatgen into namespace packages, which required the removal of root-level imports.
+* v2021.3.4 - Reorganization of `pymatgen` into namespace packages, which required the removal of root-level imports.
 * v2019.3.13 - Renaming of `Site.species_and_occu` to `Site.species`.

-Where at all possible, the pymatgen maintainers try to allow for a reasonable deprecation schedule.
+Where at all possible, the `pymatgen` maintainers try to allow for a reasonable deprecation schedule.
 For example, the `Site.species` change had a deprecation schedule of about 9 months.
-However, some changes such as the recent reorganization of pymatgen into namespace packages cannot be easily done via a deprecation schedule.
+However, some changes such as the recent reorganization of `pymatgen` into namespace packages cannot be easily done via a deprecation schedule.

-As a compromise solution, pymatgen has adopted **temporary** semantic versioning.
+As a compromise solution, `pymatgen` has adopted **temporary** semantic versioning.
 A v2021.3.5 was released after v2021.3.4 to reverse the changes made, and new versions v2022.0.x were released that contains the breaking change (removal of root imports).
 We will continue to release critical updates to 2021.x.x versions.
 This allows end users to continue using 2021.x.x versions without having to deal with the breaking changes.
-However, it is recommended that users make the move to be compatible with 2022.0.x before Jan 1 2022, during which pymatgen will only support the new namespace architecture and the versioning scheme will go back to calendar versioning.
+However, it is recommended that users make the move to be compatible with 2022.0.x before Jan 1 2022, during which `pymatgen` will only support the new namespace architecture and the versioning scheme will go back to calendar versioning.

-As the developer of a tool that depends on Pymatgen, you can prevent upgrades of the major Pymatgen version by specifying a version range like `pymatgen>=2021.1,<2022` or, more succinctly, using the
+As the developer of a tool that depends on `pymatgen`, you can prevent upgrades of the major Pymatgen version by specifying a version range like `pymatgen>=2021.1,<2022` or, more succinctly, using the
 [compatible release operator](https://www.python.org/dev/peps/pep-0440/#compatible-release)
 `pymatgen~=2021.1`.
-This will prevent `pip` (and other package managers) from pulling in Pymatgen versions with breaking changes that may end up breaking your tool.
+This will prevent `pip` (and other package managers) from pulling in `Pymatgen` versions with breaking changes that may end up breaking your tool.

-An even more conservative approach is to pin the Pymatgen dependency to a fixed version, for example `pymatgen==2021.3.3`.
-While this will always install the same version of pymatgen, it can lead to unnecessary dependency conflicts with other tools that depend on (a different version of) Pymatgen.
+An even more conservative approach is to pin the `Pymatgen` dependency to a fixed version, for example `pymatgen==2021.3.3`.
+While this will always install the same version of `pymatgen`, it can lead to unnecessary dependency conflicts with other tools that depend on (a different version of) `pymatgen`.

 ## Minimum Python Version

-As a rule of thumb, pymatgen will support whatever versions of Python the latest version of numpy supports (at the time of writing, this is Python 3.8+).
+As a rule of thumb, `pymatgen` will support whatever versions of Python the latest version of numpy supports (at the time of writing, this is Python 3.8+).
 You can also check what versions of Python are being tested automatically as part of our continuous integration testing on GitHub.
-We currently test pymatgen on Mac, Windows and Linux.
+We currently test `pymatgen` on Mac, Windows and Linux.

 ## Recent Breaking Changes